CloudHealth/cht_api_guide/_documentation/getting_started.md

   - name:
     content:
 content_markdown: |-
-  Welcome to the CloudHealth API Hub.
+  Welcome to the CloudHealth API Guide.
 Here you'll find API services that programmatically retrieve data from the CloudHealth Platform.

   The CloudHealth API is organized around [REST](http://en.wikipedia.org/wiki/Representational_State_Transfer){:target="_blank"}.
 The API has predictable, resource-oriented URLs, and it uses HTTP response codes to indicate API errors.
 All API responses, including errors, return JSON.